 Post-Class: The Showers

 The only thing that I don’t love about Flywheel is the price – at $25 a pop, it can really add up quickly!
-They do have a monthly unlimited option for $180, but since it’s only for spin and they don’t have other classes or a gym floor with weights/etc, that’s hard for me to justify.
-On the plus side, they do have a pretty nice referral program: if you refer someone, you get a $50 credit once they have bought two classes!
-So if you haven’t signed up yet, maybe you’ll use this link and let me get the credit for telling you all about this awesome spot? :)
+But they run specials all the time – I particularly love the 20 class pack option, which brings the price down to a very reasonable $20 each.
+They also have a monthly unlimited option for $180 – and now that I’m hitting more than ten classes a month at Flywheel, I’m probably going to move over to that soon.
+They also have a pretty nice referral program: if you refer someone, you get a $50 credit once they have bought two classes!
+So if you haven’t signed up yet, maybe you’ll use this link and let me get the credit for telling you all about this awesome spot? 🙂

 So overall?
 I love Flywheel!
 (Consider me a convert who now understands what everyone was raving about.)
 And if you are in the Dallas area and ever want to drop by a class, come to the Tuesday or Thursday 6ams and look for me on bike #11.
 I’ve decided to become a regular!